Tax Depreciation FAQ

 Indirect Factors / Costs (affecting the price of a Tax Depreciation Schedule report):

 If a client compromises on a professional undertaking of a Tax Depreciation Schedule report there may be ‘indirect costs’ associated to that.
 Sadly, sometimes, you ‘get what you pay for.
-Are you, therefore, willing to compromise on quality and results when a few hundred dollars investment fee extra may result in potentially tens of thousands of dollars extra in claims for you (if not hundreds of thousands of dollars, in some instance)?
-Remembering you can get up to 40 years of depreciation.
+Are you, therefore, willing to compromise on quality and results when a few hundred dollars extra in fees may result in potentially tens of thousands of dollars extra in claims for you (if not hundreds of thousands of dollars, in some instance)!?

 It is therefore prudent to establish what one gets for their investment.